smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ~~~~
 {: #5g-scone title="SCONE Integration with Video Policy in 5G SA N/W"}

 Similarly, the SCONE signal for 4G network is shown below.
-Please see {{Mishra-2025}} for a more complete
-version of this diagram.

 ~~~~
                           +---------+